jgandert/analyze_keystrokes/README.md

 ```

 You are free to use this data for non-commercial use in your own research or projects with attribution to the authors.

+As a result, the same applies to all files in the `/dataset` directory and the GitHub release files that are based on the dataset.